Kicksecure/security-misc/README.md

 - Force the kernel to immediately panic on both "oopses" (which can potentially indicate and thwart certain kernel exploitation attempts) and kernel warnings in the `WARN()` path.

-- Optional - Force immediate reboot on the occurrence of a single kernel panic.
+- Force immediate system reboot on the occurrence of a single kernel panic, reducing the risk and impact of both denial of service and cold boot attacks.

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.